A Permutation-based Model for Crowd Labeling: Optimal Estimation and Robustness: Main results

 Given a permutation $\permwork$ of the workers, our estimator consists of two steps, which we refer to as Windowing and Aggregating Na\"{\i}vely, respectively, and accordingly term the procedure as the WAN estimator: \begin{itemize}[leftmargin=*] \item Step $1$ (Windowing): Compute the integer

-\end{itemize} The windowing step finds a value $\winsizeWAN$ such that the answers of the best $\winsizeWAN$ workers to most questions are significantly biased towards one of the options, thereby indicating that these workers are knowledgeable (or at least, are in agreement with each other).
+\end{itemize} The windowing step finds a value $\winsizeWAN$ such that the answers of the best $\winsizeWAN$ workers to most questions are significantly biased towards one of the options, thereby indicating that these workers are knowledgeable---or at least, are in agreement with each other.
 The second step then simply takes a majority vote of this set of the best $\winsizeWAN$ workers.
-We remark that it is important to choose a reasonably good value of $\winsizeWAN$ (as done in Step 1) since a much larger value could include many random workers thereby increasing the noise in the input to the second step, whereas too small a value could eliminate too much of the ``signal''.
+We remark that it is important to choose an appropriate value of $\winsizeWAN$ (as done in Step 1), since an overly large value could include many random workers, thereby increasing the noise in the input to the second step; on the flip side, choosing too small a value could eliminate too much of the ``signal''.
 Both steps can be carried out in time $\order(\numwork \numques)$.

-For the case when $\permwork$ is an approximate ordering, we establish an oracle bound on the error.
+For the case when $\permwork$ is an approximate ordering, we now establish a bound on the error of the WAN estimator.
 For every $j \in [\numques]$, let $\probmxstar_j$ denote the $j^{th}$ column of $\probmxstar$; for any ordering $\permwork$ of the workers, $\probmx^\permwork_j$ denote the vector obtained by permuting the entries of $\probmxstar_j$ in the order given by $\permwork$, that is, with the first entry of $\probmx^\permwork_j$ corresponding to the best worker according to $\permwork$, and so on.
 Also recall the notation $\permworkstar$ representing the true permutation of the workers in terms of their actual abilities.
-As with all of our theoretical, results, the following claim holds in the regime~\eqref{EqnRegime}: \begin{theorem} \end{theorem}
+As with all of our theoretical, results, the following claim holds in the regime~\eqref{EqnMoreHalf}$\cap$\eqref{EqnRegime}: \rev{ \begin{theorem} For any matrix $\probmxstar \in \classPerm$ and any binary vector $\ansstar \in \{-1,1\}^{\numques}$, suppose that the WAN estimator is provided with the permutation $\permwork$ of workers.
+Consider the subset of the questions given by

+\end{theorem} } We provide the proof of Theorem~\ref{ThmWANnew} in Section~\ref{SecProofThmWANnew}. \rev{At a high level, the theorem says that all questions that have some reasonable signal are estimated correctly by the WAN estimator.
+To gain intuition behind the notion of signal in~\eqref{EqnDefnSetquesWAN}, let us consider $\pp=1$ and consider the majority voting algorithm (that is, taking a majority vote over all $\numwork$ workers).
+A straightforward application of Hoeffding's inequality yields that for any question $j \in [\numques]$, the condition $\sum_{i=1}^{\numwork} (\probmxstar_{ij} - \frac{1}{2}) = \widetilde{\Omega}(\sqrt{n})$ is sufficient for the majority voting estimator to estimate $\ansstar_j$ correctly (with high probability).
+Furthermore, in the appendix, we also show that there exist matrices $\probmxstar$ where this condition is also necessary.
+Theorem~\ref{ThmWANnew} says that the WAN algorithm can estimate a question correctly if there exists some subset of ``top'' workers (according to $\permwork$), such that this condition for majority voting applies when restricted to only the answers from these workers. }